BlackIQ/Sample-Auth/README.md

-# Sepid Auth
+# Sample Auth

-Sepid company wanted a sample Auth service same as Faradars and I did it.
+This is just a simple React Authentication service.
+Same as Faradars Auth page.